agriph/theBank/README.md

 # theBank
-An API for a bank where you can transfer money between different accounts,make transactions and overview your transfer/transaction history.
+#### An API for a bank where you can create an account, make transfers as well as transactions.

+### Information / Introduction
+This Bank API is under developement and made as a school project.
+It can be used to create bank accounts that has an optional inital sum, which can then be used to make transfers and transactions that can also be deleted or altered.
+Each account has a balance overview that can also be manually updated.

+### Technologies
+This API has been made using Eclipse, Spring Framework, Lombok and SQL Server Management Studio.
+It's been tested using Swagger UI and Postman.